Meet Our Students

 We have created a new page focusing on our Alumni, including their portraits and where they work all over the world.
 You can also see what kinds of jobs they have pursued in Student Statistics.

-Here are Duke Box links for the internal Students and Community archives.
+Here are Duke Box links for the INTERNAL Student and Faculty archives.

 (Duke NetID account required to access.)

 Our students participate actively in leadership positions.
 Shown here from left to right are: Taylor Smith, Wendy Harris, Kyle Lafata, Jocelyn Hoye, Brittany Moore, Isabella Duarte, Forrest McDougal, Michelle Rokni.
 Not shown: Zachary Shrock.

 Here is some additional information on the various organizations.
 Graduate and Professional Student Council of Duke University (GPSC – pronounced ‘gypsy’) is the umbrella student government organization for Duke’s nine graduate and professional schools.